 She goes through all this effort in case of a hurricane, which is a threat to her home in Florida between June and November.
 Along with wind and rain, hurricanes bring lots of idle time, power outages, closed businesses, and sometimes evacuations.
 Having a project ready to cast on allows her to funnel her nervous energy into an activity that, for her, will be distracting, calm her nerves, and pass the time.

-The idea of an Emergency Project Kit isn't isolated to just hurricane situations.
-In fact, they can be incredibly valuable for other unexpected life events like:
+But, an Emergency Project Kit isn't just for hurricanes.
+In fact, it can be incredibly valuable for other unexpected life events like:

 Building an Emergency Project Kit seems like an easy task, but it actually requires some strategic thought.
 Here are some tips to creating a successful kit:

 An Emergency Project Kit needs to be built around a project that does not require much thought and definitely not one with new skills.
-Pick a one-color project that you've made before (here's looking at you, Sock Knitter) or a pattern that has an intuitive repeat.
-Keep the project simple, so you don't add another stressor to your unexpected, possibly chaotic, situation.
+This is not the time to add an unnecessary stressor to your unexpected, possibly chaotic, situation.
+Here are some considerations when picking a pattern:

 2. Roll Your Yarn and Swatch

-After choosing the yarn for your project (and we recommend just one color yarn so you have less to manage), roll the yarn and make a gauge swatch.
+After choosing the yarn for your project, roll the yarn and make a gauge swatch.
 It's important to think ahead and be prepared - you may not have a ball winder or a library of needles available when it comes time to cast on.
 There's nothing worse than starting a project only to realize you don't have the right size needles or hook.

 3. Round Up Your Notions